 General advice and suggestions to pregnant drivers

-- Make sure your seat is positioned comfortable and not too close to the steering wheel (in case of an accident and the air bag deploys).
+- Make sure your seat is positioned comfortably and not too close to the steering wheel (in case of an accident and the air bag deploys).

 - Leave some space (at least 10 cm) between your belly and steering wheel, bend back slightly.
 [Whilst still able to observe]